 Kylie’s approach is collaborate, centring her sessions around your challenges, and solutions to overcome what’s hindering you.
 Her own interests have guided her to form a genuine appreciation of people’s distresses, where she can make a real difference in individual’s lives.

 Her experience has extended to support those during trying times of Infertility, Organ Donation, Transplants, Chronic Renal Failure, living with Dialysis, Cancer, Anxiety, Depression as well as adolescents faced with making career decisions and navigating university for the first time.
 In particular, young adults entering university whilst managing personal relationships and career pressure, carries new levels of stress.

-As an experienced Counsellor at Creating Change, Kylie combines a Graduate Diploma of Psychological Science and Bachelor of Psychological Science (Hons) degrees, with extensive training in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Dialectical Behaviour Therapy and Schema Therapy.
+As an experienced Provisional Psychologist at Creating Change, Kylie combines a Graduate Diploma of Psychological Science and Bachelor of Psychological Science (Hons) degrees, with extensive training in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Dialectical Behaviour Therapy and Schema Therapy.
 Her former education qualifications include a Doctor of Education, Master of Educational Technology, Bachelor of Teaching (PAVE) and Bachelor of Learning Design degrees, certifying her extensive understanding of adolescents and young adult distresses.